dbt-labs/docs.getdbt.com/website/docs/reference/global-configs.md

 ```
 <VersionBlock firstVersion="1.5">

-You can set the color preferences for the file logs only using the `-file` subcommand.
+You can set the color preferences for the file logs only using the `--use-colors-file / --no-use-colors-file` flags.

 ```text
 $ dbt --use-colors-file run